mozzius/backdate-labeller/README.md

 # Backdate Labeller

-A labeller for backdating posts.
+A simple labeller for backdating posts.

 ## Running it

 ### 1. Setup your labeller

+You'll need a Bluesky account, its DID (get it [here](https://internect.info)), and a server with a domain and SSL certificate.

 Remember to save the signing key it gives you.